Reflected generalized BDSDEs driven by non-homogeneous L\'evy processes and obstacle problems for stochastic integro-PDEs with nonlinear Neumann boundary conditions: Application to an obstacle problem of stochastic IPDE with nonlinear Neumann boundary conditions

 where \(\chi = \chi(t,x,y)\) and \(\tilde{\psi}^1_k\) is defined as follows

 we obtain

 Consequently, \eqref{opfg} becomes

 and hence the Doss-Sussman transformation converts an SIPDE of the form $(f, g, h)$ to one of the form $(f, 0, h)$, provided a similar transformation for the random field $h$ also works for the inequality in \eqref{190}.
-This establishes part (a) of Definition \ref{def11}.
+This establishes part (a) of Definition \ref{def11}.\\ In order to establish part (b) in Definition \ref{def11} we notice that for all $(t, x) \in[0, T] \times \partial \mathrm{G}$, the following string of equalities holds: